christopherkenny/ctk-invoice/README.md

 ### Billing Table

 The billing table is written as a standard markdown table with columns for date, description, hours, and cost.
-Use bold text on the final row to indicate the total.
+The template automatically uses bold text and a horizontal line on the final row to indicate the total.

 ### Fonts